jgiler/ecom-phase-3-4/README.md

 # Ecommerce full stack site
 [General Info]
-* This website was made using MYSQL database, Node JS, and React.
+* The purpose of this website was to create an E-commerce store that contains filters and easy navigation.
+This website was made using MYSQL database, Node JS, and React.
 This project's goal was to pull information from a database and bring it into node js, place data into an API and fetch it with React.

 ## Technologies used
 Project is created with: